Client

 Results

-We created a service for customers to design and plan their bathroom renovation.
-Based on the products and materials in their 3D visualisation, we can show relevant how-to guides, hints, tips and buyers guides to complete their project.
+We created a service for customers to design and plan their bathroom renovation based on the products and materials in their 3D visualisation.
+We also used this to collate relevant how-to guides, videos, hints, tips and buyers guides to complete their project.